 The SAQ contains questions on sensitive topics notably relating to conflict and we plan to use an audio version for the first time in Ethiopia where low literacy might be an obstacle.

-We will update this page over the coming months with the final preparations for Round 7.
+We will update this page over the coming months.